8 Array Formulas

 XLOOKUP

-Figure 8.24 shows a number of Starbucks coffee prices.
-In cell G3, the price must appear based on the search criteria in G1 and G2.
+Figure 8.25 shows Starbucks coffee prices.
+Cell G3 should display the price based on the coffee type in G1 and the size in G2.

 Task 8.10 File: Tidy001.xlsx